-- 15.1 A Responsible Officer may use Purchasing Schemes subject to the following conditions and the Council's Procurement Guide. - 15.2 Responsible Officers must check in advance that - 15.2.1 The Council is legally entitled to use the Purchasing Scheme - 15.2.2 The purchases to be made do properly fall within the coverage of the Purchasing Scheme - 15.2.3 The establishment and operation of each Purchasing Scheme is in compliance with the EU Rules (where they apply) and meets the Council's own requirements. - 15.3 A "Purchasing Scheme" may include: - 15.3.1 Contractor prequalification lists/select lists - 15.3.2 Framework arrangements (including those set up by The Government Procurement Service ("GPS") (formerly OGC) - 15.3.3 Purchasing arrangements set up by central purchasing bodies and commercial organisations - 15.3.4 Consortium purchasing - 15.3.5 Collaborative working arrangements - 15.3.6 Formal agency arrangements - 15.3.7 E-procurement/purchasing schemes and methods

-- 15.3.8 Other similar arrangements such as the LG Improvement and Development: Marketplace - 15.4 Where a Purchasing Scheme is used then there shall be a whole or partial exemption from the obligations under these Contract Standing Orders in respect of the choice and conduct of procedures to the extent permitted and indicated in the Council's Procurement Guide.
+- 15.1 A Responsible Officer may use Purchasing Schemes subject to the following conditions and the Council's Procurement Guide. - 15.2 Responsible Officers must check in advance with the Procurement Manager to ensure that - 15.2.1 The Council is legally entitled to use the Purchasing Scheme - 15.2.2 The purchases to be made do properly fall within the coverage of the Purchasing Scheme - 15.2.3 The establishment and operation of each Purchasing Scheme is in compliance with the EU Rules (where they apply) and meets the Council's own requirements. - 15.3 A "Purchasing Scheme" may include: - 15.3.1 Contractor prequalification lists/select lists - 15.3.2 Framework arrangements (including those set up by The Crown Commercial Service (formerly GPS) - 15.3.3 Purchasing arrangements set up by central purchasing bodies and commercial organisations - 15.3.4 Consortium purchasing - 15.3.5 Collaborative working arrangements - 15.3.6 Formal agency arrangements - 15.3.7 E-procurement/purchasing schemes and methods - 15.3.8 Other similar arrangements such as the Government eMarketplace - 15.4 Where a Purchasing Scheme is used then there shall be a whole or partial exemption from the obligations under these Contract Standing Orders in respect of the choice and conduct of procedures to the extent permitted and indicated in the Council's Procurement Guide.